What Can A Mental Health Counselor Help You With?

 • Thoughts of death or suicide

-Living with depression may make carrying out daily tasks and responsibilities challenging.
-If you are experiencing signs of depression, consider reaching out to a counselor.
+Living with depression can make carrying out daily tasks and responsibilities challenging.
+If you are experiencing signs of depression, consider reaching out to a mental health counselor.

 Eating disorders